mastercomfig/mastercomfig/docs/os/windows.md

 [Enabling Message Signaled Interrupts (PCIe MSI)](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044/) for all drivers is a great way to lower DPC latency caused by drivers (ring0).
 If you have an NVIDIA card, you can use [NVCleanstall](https://www.techpowerup.com/download/techpowerup-nvcleanstall/) to enable this, with the added benefit of fully customizing your driver install.

 Use [LatencyMon](https://www.resplendence.com/latencymon) to analyze latency issues caused by kernel-mode device drivers.
 If they report issues, try updating your drivers or installing alternate drivers.

+# Mitigating InteliPark for Western Digital disks

+Some HDD manufacturers (e.g., certain Western Digital "Green" or "Blue" series) hard-code the APM timer in the firmware, making it impossible to override via software commands (APM settings will revert instantly).
+Western Digital disks ship with a [feature](https://majic.rs/2010/11/22/western-digital-green-series-and-intellipark/) that might reduce the lifetime of your disks (original idea being to reduce power consumption), because parking happens every 8 seconds of idleness, which can cause lags while gaming or even while simply using OS and the disc itself wears out faster because of Load/Unload Cycle Count increases drastically.

+To fix this, you can use [KeepAliveHD](https://github.com/stsrki/KeepAliveHD).
+It creates small file with time interval that prevents disk from parking, alternatively you can try wdidle3 utility that can modify drive's firmware settings, but it is more complicated option and KeepAliveHD is more easier solution to this.

+# Preventing audio glitches

+There is additional audio drivers like Intel Smart Sound Technology (SST) that can interfer with audio chips (like Realtek), which is can cause audio channel swapping, sound disapperance.

+You can fix it by editing audio devices settings:
+1. Right-click Speaker icon → Sounds → Playback → Properties → Advanced.
+2. Uncheck "Allow applications to take exclusive control of this device."

+This prevents applications from hijacking the hardware's sample rate and bypassing the Windows Audio Engine's clock, ensuring that the hardware remains synchronized even after periods of system inactivity or transitions from low-power idle states.

+# Turn off Bitlocker

+On Windows 11, BitLocker turned on by default, so you should disable it.
+If you are using local account on Windows instead Microsoft one, because your disk can be locked if there is a chance if system is compromised and you will be unable unlock it without codes that store on cloud and linked with microsoft account.